 Angat Public Market

-"I am afraid," I told my wife as we were about to begin.
-I have always been afraid.
-Never a time I was not.
-I have endless excuses running through my head like a train three inches away.
-Her words strengthened me, "I would just tell the people that salvation is found only in Christ."
-I can almost hear the Lord asking me, "since you first began, have you ever lacked anything?"
-Nothing, O Lord.
-You have always, always been faithful to supply the grace necessary.
+"I am afraid," I confessed to my devoted wife as we prepared to commence the solemn work.
+The truth must be told: I have always been afraid.
+There has never been a single season when this natural man was not thus afflicted.
+I carry the endless, tempting voice of excuses running through my head, a train thundering but three inches from my spirit.
+Her steady words were a staff of strength to my trembling soul: "I would simply tell the people that salvation is found only in Christ."
+Immediately, I could almost hear the quiet, searching voice of the Lord Master asking me: "Since you first began this appointed labour, have you ever lacked anything?"
+And the answer is borne out by all my experience: Nothing, O Lord!
+You have always, always been faithful to supply the necessary grace for the present hour.

-Angat Public Market is a 15.3 kilometer ride from the border of Pandi and Bocaue.
-I have been asking for this place since the past plandemic, making about three return trips on separate occasions and finding almost no people due to the imposed curfew.
-I was not sure if we will find people here in the afternoon but I went with intention to preach whether there were people or not.
-There was a sizeable crowd when we arrived.
+The journey to the Angat Public Market is a distance of 15.3 kilometers from the border of Pandi and Bocaue.
+I have been petitioning the Almighty for this place since the past season of the "plandemic", making about three return trips on separate occasions, only to find the streets deserted due to the enforced curfew.
+I possessed no assurance that we would find a soul to hear in the afternoon, but I went with the solemn intention to preach, regardless of the number.
+Lo!
+There was a sizable crowd awaiting us when we arrived, proving again that His time is perfect.

 This passage in scripture was impressed upon me as it strongly applies to me and why I live in Bulacan, Then spake the Lord to Paul in the night by a vision, Be not afraid, but speak, and hold not thy peace: For I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city.
 Acts 18:9-10